-We love Wales here at Mini Travellers and over Easter we were excited to be invited to visit Gower , the Mumbles, and Swansea itself, by the team at Visit Swansea Bay.
+We love Wales here at Mini Travellers and over Easter we were excited to be invited to visit Gower , the Mumbles, and Swansea Bay itself, by the team at Visit Swansea Bay.
 So what did we think of our 4 day short break in Swansea Bay with kids!

 You can also read here Claire at Tin Box Traveller‘s post on her wonderful trip visiting slightly different places in the same area.
 Claire’s post is more beach focused and they travelled in February with their pre-schoolers and their dog.